Little Buffalo State Park

 There are many opportunities to see wildlife, but please observe from a safe distance and do not feed wildlife.
 Little Buffalo Creek Trail offers good opportunities for seeing white-tailed deer.
 The tracks of beaver, muskrat and mink can be found in the stream beside the trail.
 Middle Ridge Trail is a good place to see turkey, grouse and also large colonies of Allegheny mound ants.

 Holman Lake provides habitat for many animals, including green herons, egrets and beavers.
 The west finger of the lake is a good place to see wood ducks.
 Although not residents, bald eagles and ospreys are often seen near Holman Lake.
 Many waterfowl use the lake as a rest stop during migration, including Canada geese, mallards, blue-winged teal, mergansers, buffleheads, common loons and ring-necked ducks.

-Eastern bluebird boxes are scattered throughout the park, but the best place to see bluebirds is along Exercise Trail.
-Please enjoy viewing the bluebirds, but do not disturb the nesting boxes.
+Nest boxes are scattered throughout the park, but the best place to see eastern bluebirds is along Exercise Trail.
+Please enjoy viewing the bluebirds, but do not disturb the nest boxes.